 Immunosuppressants may affect the response to vaccination and vaccination during treatment with tacrolimus may be less effective.
-The use of live attenuated vaccines should be avoided.
+The use of live attenuated vaccines destrointestinal perforation has been reported in patients treated with tacrolimus.
+As gastrointestinal perforation is a medically important event that may lead to a life-threatening or serious condition, adequate treatments should be considered immediately after suspected symptoms or signs occur.